Lab 02b - Manage Governance via Azure Policy

 Congratulations on completing the lab.
 Here are the main takeaways for this lab.

 • Azure tags are metadata that consists of a key-value pair.
 Tags describe a particular resource in your environment.
-In particular, tagging in Azure enables you to label your resources in a logical manne.
+In particular, tagging in Azure enables you to label your resources in a logical manner.

 • Azure Policy establishes conventions for resources.
 Policy definitions describe resource compliance conditions and the effect to take if a condition is met.
 A condition compares a resource property field or a value to a required value.
 There are many built-in policy definitions and you can customize the policies.